neonode-inc/zforce-arduino/README.md

   zforce.DestroyMessage(msg);
 }

-// Send the Touch Active Area message zforce.TouchActiveArea(50,50,2000,4000);
+// Send the Touch Active Area request zforce.TouchActiveArea(50,50,2000,4000);

 // Wait for the response to arrive